|

 Fiber optic cabling uses light to transmit signals, and this light can be refracted and split several times over.
 That means, rather than 10 lines of fiber to connect 10 devices to a switch, you can run a single line of fiber and split where you need.

-Where do Passive Optical Splitters come into play?
+Where Do Passive Optical Splitters Come Into Play?

 Passive Optical Splitters are, quite simply, the components that split the fiber and its signal.